How to Determine if your Mobile Phone will work in Another Country

 Well, there are basically two factors that may help you determine if a mobile phone will work with cellular operators of another country or not.
 Here they are:

-2. The other important factor is the frequency band that carriers are using in the country where you are travelling to.
+The most important factor is whether the frequency bands supported by your mobile phone match the frequency bands used by the carrier in the country where you are travelling to.

 Google Developer Expert